sgoodlett/sgoodlett/README.md

 ## Profile Information

-Third year graduate student at the University of Georgia.
-Working under Professor Henry Schaefer at the Center for Computational Quantum Chemistry.
+Recieved PhD in chemistry from the University of Georgia in 2024 under the direction of Prof. Henry F. Schaefer III.
+Currently a postdoctoral associate at Justus Liebig University under Prof. Peter R. Schreiner.

 ### Interests
 - Quantum Chemistry